Foley; noun: Relating to or concerned with the addition of recorded sound effects after the shooting of a film.

 What Makes Foley Nights Special:

-- Opportunity to engage audiences in Sonic Arts activity, beyond your traditional programme of events.
+• Opportunity to engage audiences in Sonic Arts activity, beyond traditional event programmes.

 Book Now!